 |---|---|---|

 Word embeddings gave individual tokens numerical coordinates.
-Retrieval needs one vector for an entire query or policy passage.
-The challenge is to compress variable-length text into a fixed-size representation whose neighborhood ordering is useful for the task.
+Retrieval needs one vector for an entire query or docs passage.
+A sentence encoder compresses variable-length text into a fixed-size representation whose neighborhood ordering is useful for the task.

 Averaging context-free word vectors is a useful baseline, but it loses order and context.
 Don't confuse that baseline with mean pooling contextual token outputs inside a trained sentence encoder: pooling specifies how to produce one vector; the training objective determines whether its geometry supports retrieval.
 A common objective is contrastive learning, which rewards a relevant pair for scoring above irrelevant candidates.